What to make of non-inferiority and equivalence testing with a post-specified margin?: Conclusion

 \item {In the absence of a pre-specified margin, one can always resort to simply reporting the associated confidence interval.
 If the confidence interval contains the null and is ``narrow enough,'' the absence of an effect can be deemed likely.
 This tactic lacks the formalism of equivalence testing, yet avoids the difficulties of interpretation and justification with a post-hoc margin.}

-\item {Researchers, given their incentive to publish \citep{nosek2012scientific}, are not in the best position to define their own margins.
+\item {Deliberate or not, questionable research practices cause major harm to the credibility of psychology research \citep{sijtsma2016playing}.
+With this in mind, researchers, given their incentive to publish \citep{nosek2012scientific}, are not in the best position to define their own margins.
 This is true whenever the margin is pre-specified, and especially true when a margin is suggested post-hoc.
 As such, in order to avoid any potential scrutiny, researchers would be wise to seek an independent party, void of any potential biases, to define an appropriate margin.
 This is already common practice in clinical trial research, where sponsors have undeniable incentives to further drug development and the FDA and other regulators will (ideally) set a clear guidance for an acceptable margin.
 In other fields, such as psychology, the suggestion that an equivalence margin be defined/scrutinized by an independent party has recently been considered within the framework of a proposed publication policy.
 In the conditional equivalence testing (CET) publication policy, the independent journal editor/reviewers are tasked with critically evaluating a given margin prior to the start of a study \citep{campbell2018conditional}.}

 \end{itemize}

 0.52in

 \textbf{Author Contributions} - H. Campbell and P. Gustafson both contributed to the concept and writing of this article.
 H. Campbell drafted the original manuscript, and P. Gustafson provided critical revisions.
 Both authors approved the final version of the manuscript for submission.